Diversity Programs & Services

 - Women's History Celebration

-- Providing leadership and assistance with the Dawg Days Diversity Pre-Orientation Program, and International Student Orientation during the Fall and Spring semesters.
+- Providing leadership and assistance with the Dawg Days Diversity Pre-Orientation Program.

-- Mentoring incoming International and first-year students from diverse populations throughout the academic year.
+- Mentoring incoming first-year students from diverse populations throughout the academic year.

 - Attending cultural diversity leadership training workshops.